 - King Henry VIII of England was fighting both the Scots (who won a battle) and the French (whose short-lived capture of the Isle of Wight the English reversed.)

 - The Spanish conquistadores continued conquistadoring.
-In April, they founded the town of Potosí in modern-day Boliovia to act as a hub for the large-scale mining of silver deposits found in a nearby mountain.
+In April, they founded the town of Potosí in modern-day Bolivia to act as a hub for the large-scale mining of silver deposits found in a nearby mountain.
 That silver funded most of the Spanish Empire until the empire’s demise in the early 19th century.